West Milford, New Jersey: Public transportation

-NJ Transit provides bus service between the township and the Port Authority Bus Terminal in Midtown Manhattan on the 194 and 196 routes, with seasonal service to Mountain Creek in Vernon Township on the 304 route.
+NJ Transit provides bus service between the township and the Port Authority Bus Terminal in Midtown Manhattan on the 194 and 196 routes.

 The township provides its own bus service, on two routes.
 One that runs by Upper Greenwood Lake, and operates Monday-Friday, and one that runs between Oak Ridge & Newfoundland, which runs Wednesdays only.

 In popular culture

 Portions of the 2015 made-for-television comedy Simpler Times—starring Jerry Stiller and Anne Meara, and written / directed by Steve Monarque—were filmed in West Milford.

 In 2019, the film Clinton Road, starring Ice-T, was made based on the infamous 10 mi stretch of supposedly "haunted" road in the Newfoundland and Hewitt sections of West Milford.

 Notable people

 People who were born in, residents of, or otherwise closely associated with West Milford include: